A great album cover can do many things. It can tell a story, grab your attention, attract controversy, define an era, a generation and an artist.

 The artists – Sir Peter Blake, Tim Shepard and Alex Borg

-The Photographers – Martyn Goddard, Gered Mankowitz, Peter Kodick, Andrew Douglas, Andrew Rosen, Twink, Peter Anderson, Olly Ball, Lawrence Watson, Nicole Nodland and Sandra Vijandi.
+The Photographers – Martyn Goddard, Gered Mankowitz, Peter Kodick, Andrew Douglas, Andy Rosen, Twink, Peter Anderson, Olly Ball, Lawrence Watson, Nicole Nodland and Sandra Vijandi.

 Heck I’m even trying to work out who ‘Alwyn and Main Titles’ is from The Gift.